Thursday, October 11, 2012

 October 8th, 2012

-Try as he might George could never gain the respect from his high school senior class that he’d always hoped he would.
-The president of the Chess Club, he sung in the chorus, before Glee made it hip, and even skipped school with the rest of the senior class.
-Even though he had an early release note from his mom to leave that day, he didn't want to be rude to his teachers.
+Try as he might, George could never gain the respect from his high school senior class that he'd always hoped he would.
+The president of the Chess Club, he sang in the chorus before Glee made it hip and even skipped school with the rest of the senior class.
+He didn't want to be rude to his teachers even though he had an early release note from his mom to leave that day.

 His last ditch effort to be cool was to join the Adventure Club with the other young studs in the school.
-When word got out that he would be joining the fun on the last great senior school run, no one wanted him to go.
+When word got out that he would join the fun on the last great senior school run, no one wanted him to go.

-“George,” Cindy asked in her snobbish tone in front of the entire lunch crowd, “I hear your going sky diving with the senior class’s Adventure Club.”
+"George," Cindy asked in her snobbish tone in front of the entire lunch crowd, "I hear you're going sky diving with the senior class's Adventure Club."

-“Well, it’s not cool if you go, so don’t,” Cindy said, and with that comment she turned her head and walked the route that would lead her to the EXIT door.
-Her walk and demeanor was much like a runway model.
+"Well, it's not cool if you go, so don't," Cindy said, and with that comment, she turned her head and walked the route that would lead her to the EXIT door.
+Her walk and demeanor were much like a runway model.
 It was snobby in every way.

 Hoots and hollering rang out from the lunchroom.
-The echo so loud it bounced off the white sterile walls, the thunderous roar headed into the halls, as it bounced throughout the entire school.
-But George didn’t move from his seat.
-He didn’t even grin, nor did he look beyond his book.
-He just sat in his seat and read, content, in his decision to be part of the class.
+The echo was so loud it bounced off the white sterile walls.
+The thunderous roar headed into the halls as it bounced throughout the school.
+But George didn't move from his seat.
+He didn't even grin, nor did he look beyond his book.
+He just sat in his chair and read, content with his decision to be part of the class.

-After lunch George walked the halls as everyone gawked at him.
+After lunch, George walked through the halls, and everyone gawked at him.
 This frail boy would be jumping from a plane.
-Some would joke in wonderment because of how light he was they would joke that he, "didn’t need a parachute because he would glide right down to the ground, because of his lightness," he may never come down or ever see the ground again.
+Some would joke in wonderment because of how light he was.
+They would joke that he "didn't need a parachute because he would glide right down to the ground because of his lightness," and he may never come down or see the ground again.

-He didn’t care, not in the least.
-George just walked passed them all without skipping a beat.
+He didn't care, not in the least.
+George just walked past them all without skipping a beat.
 What a sweet kid he was.
-But if you knew George it was no surprise how docile a creature he was.
+But if you knew George, it would be no surprise how docile a creature he was.
 No matter what grade he was in, how old he was, or how many family summer retreats he went on, he would never speak negatively.

-A quick flashback into yesteryear when he was even younger then he is now when George would try and play on the playground.
+A quick flashback into yesteryear when he was even younger than he is now when George would try and play on the playground.

-“George,” Karen started to ask, “Why the heck are you jumping from a plane.
-You’re not that way.
-Just stay here and play the game that we all love.”
+"George," Karen started to ask, "Why are you jumping from a plane.
+You're not that way.
+Just stay here and play the game that we all love."

-“Karen,” George began to say, “I planned it his way.
-I’ll be jumping from that plane in just a few days and be back to preside over the next championship game.”
+"Karen," George began to say, "I planned it his way.
+I'll jump from that plane in just a few days and return to preside over the next championship game."

-And with that George carried on with today’s Chess Clubs meeting, discussing important things like, where to calibrate the speed chess clocks.
-George had to finish the meeting early, so he could get to the Glee Club to practice the songs for graduation.
+And with that, George carried on with today's Chess Club meeting, discussing important things like where to calibrate the speed chess clocks.
+George had to finish the meeting early to get to the Glee Club to practice the songs for graduation.
 He was running late because there was a debate in Chess about the accuracy of the movie Searching for Bobby Fischer.

-“As we go on, we remember all the times we had together…” The Glee club sang their graduation song, better then Vitamin-C.
+"As we go on, we remember all the times we had together…" The Glee club sang their graduation song, Better Than Vitamin-C.

-As he walked into music room the music stopped and the choir went silent midway through the song.
+As he walked into the music room, the music stopped, and the choir went silent midway through the song.

 George didn't flinch because of the awkward silence; he walked up the stairs and through the row where he would take up his spot to sing his Tenor low.